 The Carolina Population Center Library provides population-relevant information and resources to CPC researchers, the larger University of North Carolina at Chapel Hill community, population scientists and policymakers, and research sponsors.

-The following policies apply to library materials housed in the Carolina Population Center (CPC) Library only.
-Reference materials and journals are available for in-library use and may be borrowed by CPC personnel for 24 hours.
+The following policies apply to library materials housed in the Carolina Population Center (CPC) Library.

 UNC Faculty (including CPC Fellows): 180 days